Antonio Gibson (safety)

-Antonio Maurice Gibson (born July 5, 1962) is a former American football safety who played for the New Orleans Saints and the Dallas Cowboys of the National Football League.
-He also was a member of the Philadelphia Stars of the United States Football League.
+Antonio Maurice Gibson (born July 5, 1962) is an American former professional football safety who played for the New Orleans Saints and the Dallas Cowboys of the National Football League (NFL).
+He also was a member of the Philadelphia Stars of the United States Football League (USFL).
 He played college football at the University of Cincinnati.

-Early years
+Early life

 Gibson attended Murrah High School, where he practiced football and track.
 He enrolled at Hinds Junior College in Jackson, Mississippi.

 After his sophomore season, he transferred to the University of Cincinnati.
 He led the team in tackles during the 1981 and 1982 seasons.
 He was named a team captain as a senior.
 He finished his career with 270 tackles and 7 interceptions.
 He also was a two-time AP Honorable-Mention All-American, All-Metro conference selection, and UC Bearcat Outstanding Defensive Player of the Year.

 Professional career

 Philadelphia Stars (USFL)

-Gibson was selected by the Philadelphia Stars in the fourth round (41st overall) of the 1983 USFL Draft.
+Gibson was selected by the Philadelphia Stars in the fourth round (41st overall) of the 1983 USFL draft.
 He played 3 years until the league folded after the 1985 season and participated in all three USFL Championship games, winning one championship with the Philadelphia Stars and one with the Baltimore Stars.